teq-niq/mcp-stdio-logging/README.md

 <img src="images/copilot-config3.png" alt="Review MCP Server Configurations" width="600"/>

-As I went about coding the number of tools actually increased.
+As I went about coding the number of tools actually increased than what you can see listed here.

 Visit Copilot > Open Chat
 <img src="images/set-agent-mode.png" alt="Set Agent Mode" width="600"/>